 Short in the Forward Market: Selling a Forward Contract leaves the seller in a short position.
 A person who sells a Forward Contract profits from decreasing prices and loses money when prices rise.

-Need examples here.
+Need examples here.(Phillip, SME or other resource)

 Sub-Topic 5: Benefits and Challenges